1–A QUICK START GUIDE TO READING TAROT

 “I release the urge to force meaning, and I allow meaning to emerge.”

 This is not a ritual meant to summon anything.
-It is simply a way of setting the tone: you are here to listen, not to grasp.
+It is a way of aligning yourself: you are here to listen, not to grasp.

 STEP 2: ASK A GROUNDED QUESTION

-Good Tarot questions are open-ended and self-reflective.
-They broaden awareness and invite insight.
+Good questions are open-ended and self-reflective.
+They broaden awareness and invite what you have not yet noticed.

-Less helpful questions, by contrast, are closed, predictive, or framed in ways that quietly trap you inside your existing assumptions.
+Less helpful questions, by contrast, are closed, predictive, or quietly designed to confirm the answer you already want.

-Is the deeper issue my fear of conflict?
+Closed: Is the deeper issue my fear of conflict? / finances? / disrespect?

 These closed versions pre-name the “deeper issue,” turning the reading into a confirmation test.